aapokroy/imu_data_collection/README.md

 Default calibration settings should be good enough for most applications.

 ### Collect
 Data is collected in sessions.
-To start a new session, press move to the 'New session' tab, enter session name and duration and press the `Start session` button.
+To start a new session, move to the `New session` tab, enter session name and duration then press the `Start session` button.

 ### Merge, decode and download
 Each sensor hub will send its data separately.
 So session parts need to be merged together.